-Starting any new job brings a mix of emotions but throw in a global pandemic and being 100% remote changes everything.
+Starting any new job brings a mix of emotions but throw in a global pandemic and working remotely 100% of the time, changes everything.
 Katie, Studio & Project Manager and Ollie, Software Engineer joined us one year ago today, 30th March 2020.
 I chatted to them about working remotely, juggling childcare and what they are looking forward to once the office re-opens.

-What was it like starting a new job remotely?
+What was it like starting a new job and working remotely?

 O: It was really strange, I remember Joe dropping off my kit at the front door at the beginning of lockdown and setting it all up at home.
 I’ve worked from home in previous jobs but starting remotely was really different.
 I booked in informal chats to get to know everyone a little better, to remove that awkward ice breaker feeling.
 You lose all the natural opportunities for small talk that you’d get in the office environment, which is something we’ve had to learn to do online.
 Luckily the team is so friendly, relaxed and happy to help if you get stuck or want to talk something through.